borntofrappe/ticker/README.md

 ### Change notifier

-Applied to multiple wheels instead of a single one, the approach relies on populating a list with the controllers initialized in a stateful widget, and then manouver the scroll position through said list.
 I am positive the approach is flawed, but it works.

-### Order

-Flip the order of the numbers in the wheel so that the counter moves upwards to increment the value.
+The challenge with respect to the smaller project in the demos folder is that there are multiple wheels, multiple controllers.